If you’re looking for an unbreakable bike lock, then unfortunately I’ve got some bad news: no bike lock is unbreakable!

-But as the worlds first angle grinder resistant bike lock it's a great leap forward in bicycle security!
+But as the world's first angle grinder resistant bike lock, it was a great leap forward in bicycle security!

 So these are the very strongest bike locks.
 They’re not unbreakable.
 Whatever anyone tells you: no bike lock is unbreakable (and there’s no such thing as a theft proof bike).
 But they’re as close as you’ll get.

 Don’t forget of course that this security comes at a price.
 The strongest locks are often small, heavy or expensive.
 Some of them are all three!